 - Bills for the fall semester are sent during July.
-Bills for the spring semester are sent during December. - Payment of fall semester billing is due by August 15.
-Payment of spring semester billing is due by January 5. - Payment is made by check or money order, payable to Stonehill College, and addressed to the College Cashier, Stonehill College, Easton, Massachusetts 02357.
-No payment is considered officially received until it has been receipted by the College Cashier. - A late payment fee of 1.00% per month is charged on any balance outstanding after the due dates noted above. - When required obligations to the College have been satisfied and health insurance coverage has been verified, the Director of Student Financial Services will notify the Registrar that the student is eligible to register and/or start classes. - To complete registration, the student must finalize any required process on-line.
+Bills for the spring semester are sent during November. - Payment of fall semester billing is due by August 6.
+Payment of spring semester billing is due by December 15. - Payment is made by check or money order, payable to Stonehill College, and addressed to the College Cashier, Stonehill College, Easton, Massachusetts 02357.
+No payment is considered officially received until it has been receipted by the College Cashier. - A late payment fee of 1.00% per month is charged on any balance outstanding after the due dates noted above. - When all outstanding obligations to the College have been satisfied and health insurance coverage has been verified, the Director of Student Financial Services will notify the Registrar that the student is eligible to register. - To complete registration, the student must finalize any required process online.